by David Pence

 This Monday’s federal holiday officially commemorates the birthday of our first president George Washington (b.
 Feb 22, 1732).
 In many states this is called Presidents Day and is meant to both commemorate the men who were presidents and honor the office which they held.
 In five states (including our own Minnesota) those February Presidents Lincoln and Washington are the special objects of our civic honor.

 Patriarchy means rule of the father.
-A patriarch can also mean the beginning father or the founding father.
+A patriarch can also refer especially to the beginning father or the founding father.
 Abraham, Isaac, and Jacob (Israel) are called the patriarchs of Judaism.
-Christianity is deeply patriarchal with the model prayer taught by Jesus asking God our father that the rule of the father in heaven be extended over all the earth.
+Christianity is deeply patriarchal with the model prayer taught by Jesus petitioning that God our Father will extend His rule in heaven over all the earth.
 Americans have always referred to Washington as a founding father, and our most affectionate name for Lincoln came from the black tradition: 'Father Abraham.'

-We honor George Washington today for leading our first national army to victory in winning independence from the British, for acting 8 years as our first president under the 1787 Constitution, and for giving up the office of authority establishing a tradition of peaceful succession for the commander-in-chief of the military.
+We honor George Washington today (Read this AOA profile as your civic duty for the holiday) for leading our first national army to victory in winning independence from the British, for acting 8 years as our first president under the 1787 Constitution, and for giving up the office of authority establishing a tradition of peaceful succession for the commander-in-chief of the military.
 "First in war, first in peace, first in the hearts of his countrymen."
 In Washington’s farewell address to his troops, he prayed that the brotherly bonds of affection forged in war would animate the bonds of citizenship in the new republic.
 Men who believed in republics rather than monarchy still believed in authority, fatherhood, and God.
 They knew that men in protective and productive civic groups needed strong leaders with considerable discretion to act for the group.
 As Washington wrote:

 "It is impossible to govern the world without God.
 It is the duty of all nations to acknowledge the Providence of Almighty God, to obey his will, to be grateful for his benefits and humbly implore his protection and favor."

 There can be no community if there is no authority and respect for law.
 The baby boomers were wrong and that disastrous party is now over.
 The adolescent death yelp we are hearing across the nation is a primal recognition that a certain kind of partying is coming to an end.
-There can be no civic peace in our cities unless there is a commitment to fatherhood in our families.
-But we do not have to wait a generation for a spiritual renewal of marriage.
+There can be no civic peace in our cities unless there is a renewal of fatherhood in our families.
+But we do not have to wait a generation for the spiritual renewal of marriage and good dads.
 There are city fathers in blue patrolling every city in America.
-And a great blessing of the civic life our founding fathers left us is that patriots and policemen are the fathers of all in our territory.
-If the criminals are getting the upper hand in certain neighborhoods, then there are American fathers garbed in blue who can come in and take care of our spiritual widows and orphans.
-It is the predators that want to keep the protectors off their turf.
-Patriarchy is not the problem -- it is the solution.
+A great blessing of American civic life is the republican tradition of local universal male protective duty expressed in the militia tradition and policing as a local responsibility.
+The local male citizens in every city, town and county can offer to young males the identity and status which comes from taking up our shared duty of protection.
+This is the classic definition of that much abused form of male bonding-politics.

 Let us build our country.
 Let us thank our God.
+Let us teach our sons.
 Let us honor our fathers.